Arthur Christmas: Plot

 Rerouting to Cornwall, Arthur and Bryony learn that Grandsanta does not really care about Gwen; he just wants to prove he is still relevant.
 The elves suggest Steve can help Arthur deliver the present from the command center, but he refuses, calling Arthur and ordering him to return home.
 Arthur insists that Malcolm would want them to deliver the gift, but Steve convinces a distraught Arthur that Malcolm likely has gone to bed unfazed.
-Arthur's party loses the sleigh, stranding themselves on an island in the Atlantic Ocean.
+Arthur's party loses the sleigh, stranding themselves on an island in Cuba.
 Though disappointed in his father, Arthur realizes Gwen will still believe in Santa no matter who delivers the present, and manages to retrieve the sleigh.

 Distraught by Steve's actions, several of the elves wake Malcolm and Margaret, who decide to set out in the S-1 to rescue Arthur and deliver the present.
 Steve comes along uninvited; unable to pilot the S-1 alone, Malcolm reluctantly allows Steve to take over.
 Like Arthur, the S-1 also initially arrives in Trelew, Mexico.
 While correcting the error, Steve discovers he is not good with children.

 Arthur, Grandsanta and Bryony lose the remaining reindeer.
 A Predator jet opens fire on them over England, destroying the sleigh as its occupants bail out.
 All four of the male Clauses arrive at Gwen's house before she wakes up, only for Malcolm, Grandsanta, and Steve to argue over who gets to deliver the gift.
 Noticing that only Arthur truly cares about Gwen, Malcolm allows him to do it.
 The Claus family watches from a nearby closet as Gwen delightedly opens the gift; prompted by Malcolm, Steve acknowledges that Arthur is the true worthy Santa, and forfeits his birthright to his brother.

 One year later, Malcolm retires to spend time with Grandsanta and Margaret, Steve becomes Arthur's Chief Operating Officer, Bryony is promoted to vice-president of Packing (Pacific Division), Grandsanta's lost reindeer eventually find their way home, and Arthur renames the S-1 "EVIE" in honor of Grandsanta's sleigh, refitting it to be pulled by five thousand reindeer.